roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

  Elaine gasped, her fingers going to her mouth.
 "You don't mean I know him?
 Sarah, no, it ... it isn't a former pupil of mine, is it?"

  "No," my grandmother responded truthfully, I'd gone to a different school to the one Elaine and gran taught in.
 "He isn't."
 She paused and I wondered if she was thinking up a reply, winging it.
 "But he knows someone you know, he's related to a friend of yours and doesn't want anyone to find out about our tryst."
-Report_Story #2